MuriloLCN/Simple-Draw/README.md

 Parameters:

-Int x,y: The coordinates of the top-left part of the rectange that contains the ellipse.
+Int x,y: The coordinates of the top-left part of the rectange that contains the ellipse if CIRCLE_MODE is TOP_LEFT, or the center of the ellipse if CIRCLE_MODE is CENTER.

 Int w,h: The width and height of the rectangle that contains the ellipse.